GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 McLean, Greg Neumann, Ameet Raval, Georg Schwarz, Richard Signell, Peter Schmidt, Dirk Stoecker, Eduardo Suárez, Mikhail Tchernychev, Malte Thoma, David Townsend, Garry Vaughan, William Weibel, and many others, including their advice on how to make *GMT* portable to a wide range of platforms.
 John Lillibridge and Stephan Eickschen provided the original examples 11 and 32, respectively; Hanno von Lom helped resolve early problems with DLL libraries for Win32; Lloyd Parkes enabled indexed color images in *PostScript*; Kurt Schwehr maintains the packages; Wayne Wilson implemented the full general perspective projection; and William Yip helped translate *GMT* to POSIX ANSI C and incorporate netCDF 3.
 The SOEST RCF staff (Ross Ishida, Pat Townsend, and Sharon Stahl) provided valuable help on Linux, web, and CGI script issues.

 Honolulu, HI, Silver Spring, MD, Cornish, NH, Faro, Portugal, and Bremerhaven, Germany Feb 2013

-[H] |image|

 The GMT Documentation Project
 =============================

 Starting with *GMT* version 3.2, all *GMT* documentation was converted from Microsoft **Word** to LaTeX files.
 This step was taken for a number of reasons:

 #.
 Having all the documentation source available in ASCII format makes
    it easier to access by several *GMT* developers working on different platforms in different countries.

 #. *GMT* scripts can now be included directly into the text so that the
    documentation is automatically up-to-date when scripts are modified.

 #.
 All figures are generated on the fly and included as *GMT* EPS files
    which thus are always up-to-date.

 #.
 It is easy to convert the LaTeX files to other formats, such as HTML,
    SGML, *PostScript*, and PDF.

 #.
 The whole task of assembling the pieces, be it generating figures or
    extracting text portions from the master archive under Subversion control, is automated by a makefile.

 #.
 Only free software are used to maintain the *GMT* Documentation.

 Please send email to (subscription required; see Appendix `D. Availability of GMT and related code`_) if you find